About Gallery North

 Edward (Ned) Puchner, Executive Director

-Kate Schwarting, Curator
+Kate Schwarting, Director of Exhibitions

 Erin Smith, Director of Development